Updated 7/2/2024

 • Put these phone numbers into your favorites:

-• Cath Lab Charge RN: 598-2009.
+• Cath Lab Charge RN: Refer to Logistics tab —> Contacts for phone number.
 They essentially supervise everything that happens in the lab.
 In addition to communicating to the general cath fellow about add on procedures, let them cath lab RN know.
 They will appreciate this!

-• Echo Lab Lead Sonographer: 598-6542.
+• Echo Lab Lead Sonographer: Refer to Logistics tab —> Contacts for phone number.
 When your attending says “expedite this echo” you can call your echo first year colleague, but the real person who makes things happen is the lead sonographer.